puppetlabs/puppet-docs/source/windows/running.markdown

 The puppet resource subcommand can interactively view and modify a system's state using Puppet's resource types.
 (For example, it can be used as an alternate interface for creating or modifying user accounts.)

-To use puppet resource, you must use the **"Start Command Prompt with Puppet"** item in the Start Menu.
+To run puppet resource, you must use the **"Start Command Prompt with Puppet"** item in the Start Menu.
 This will open a command prompt window in which `puppet resource` commands can be issued.

 The standard format of a puppet resource command is: